 Where things get a little harder is when you want to use a monopod to photograph something that is above or below you.
 It’s not practical to adjust the height of the tripod all the time, so without a monopod head, you have to tilt the whole monopod forward or backwards.
 If you give this a try, you’ll find very quickly that your own body has limitations as to how far you can comfortably go in each direction, and those limitations will only increase as time goes on.

 Tilting the camera upwards without a monopod head requires you to crouch down awkwardly, while at the same time leaning back and angling your head to try and match the now off-angle viewfinder.
 Tilting the camera forwards might be even harder because you almost need to grow a few inches to get yourself up and over the camera as your whole setup leans forwards away from you.

 A monopod head solves this issue and allows you to comfortably angle your longer lenses up and down without contorting yourself into awkward positions.

 Types of Monopod Heads

-There are three distinct types of monopod head on the market at the moment, each with their own pros and cons.
+There are three distinct types of monopod head on the market at the moment, each with its own pros and cons.
 Before we get down to the reviews of individual heads, I want to talk about these distinct head types as the guide contains contenders from all three.

-A tilt head is probably what most people think of when they think of a monopod head.
+A tilt head is probably what most people imagine when they think of a monopod head.
 They typically have a large locking knob on one side, and when that is unlocked the camera can tilt forwards and backwards.
 Sometimes there is also a tilt friction knob on the opposite side to the locking knob.

 Generally, the quick-release clamp of a monopod head runs in the fore/aft direction, in line with the tilt axis.
 The reason for this is that monopod heads are primarily used for telephoto lenses which include a tripod foot, so it is the foot of the lens that is being clamped to the head, and not the camera body.